5 Common Causes Of Furniture Damage

 Pet damage

-Got cats or dogs?
 These pets can also cause damage to your furniture if you don’t take precautions.
 Both cats and dogs can cause damage with their claws, although cats are the biggest culprit.
 With dogs, chewing may be a bigger problem - especially puppies.

 It’s best to avoid delicate furniture materials when choosing to own pets.
 Materials like synthetic microfiber will offer more resistance to claws.
-Of course you can always just use slip-covers to protect against scratches.
+Of course, you can always just use slip-covers to protect against scratches.

 Disciplining pets is also important.
 Make sure to tell pets ‘no’ if they start deliberately scratching or chewing your furniture.
 Scratching posts and chew toys are good for providing an outlet - it could be a good idea to direct cats or dogs to these toys as soon as they start to scratch or bite your furniture so that they start to associate these items with scratching and chewing.